darwinia-network/darwinia-2.0/tool/state-processor/src/system/README.md

     - how to deal with the account references? - TODO
 - set `Balances::TotalIssuance`
   - compare the calculated one with the storage one
-  - remove para backing account - TODO
+  - remove para backing account
-  - check remaining sum - TODO
+  - check remaining sum
-  - XCM relate - TODO
+  - XCM related things
 - create KTON asset details
 - set accounts
   - if is EVM address